 - If medicinal, for what health condition?

-– How often to you smoke or ingest marijuana?
+- How often do you smoke or ingest marijuana?

 - What is the method that you use?

-Basically, ingesting marijuana for glaucoma is probably going to get you a lower rate than smoking marijuana for cancer.
+Basically, ingesting marijuana for glaucoma will probably get you a lower rate than smoking marijuana for cancer.

 Lowering Life Insurance Rates for Marijuana Smokers:

-There are not very many ways to lower the rates outside of stopping or greatly diminishing the intake of marijuana.
-There are life insurance rates for occasional marijuana smokers that are lower than those who smoke or ingest on a regular basis and other rates as well depending on the intake.
+There are few ways to lower the rates outside of stopping or greatly diminishing the intake of marijuana.
+There are life insurance rates for occasional marijuana smokers that are lower than those who smoke or ingest regularly and other rates, depending on the intake.

-Preferred Rate: If your urine test comes up negative for traces of THC, then your insurance company may conclude that you are only a very rare user.
+Preferred Rate: If your urine test comes up negative for traces of THC, then your insurance company may conclude that you are only an infrequent user.
 This is because while most tests can detect marijuana use over the past 13 days, some have come back with positive results for up to 90 days.
-So, if you have not smoked or ingested marijuana in a very long time and you classify yourself as a rare user and get a preferred rate.
+So, if you have not smoked or ingested marijuana for a long time, you classify yourself as a rare user and get a preferred rate.

-Standard Plus Rate: If you smoke or ingest twice a month, then you will be give a standard plus rate which is higher than a normal rate, but still one that for most people is affordable.
+Standard Plus Rate: If you smoke or ingest twice a month, then you will be given a standard plus rate, which is higher than a regular rate but still one that, for most people, is affordable.

 Ideally, the best move would be to quit smoking marijuana altogether unless it is a prescribed treatment that improves your health under a doctor’s supervision.
 Otherwise, quitting long enough to get all the THC out of your system will allow you to re-test and arguably get a lower premium.

 Life insurance for marijuana smokers is not only possible, but it is also obtainable, albeit at a higher premium rate.
 You will want to take the time to shop around online and get a free quote from as many sources as you can before choosing a policy.